 Although this was initially published back in 2007, it has been updated to be current in 2020 with the latest version of macOS – and the software works just as well now as it did back then!

-By default, when you drag Applications to the Trash to uninstall them, sometimes files are actually left behind.
-Typically these files aren’t very large, but over time they can add up – taking up disk space.
+By default, when you drag Applications to the Trash to uninstall them, most of the time files are actually left behind.
+Typically these files aren’t very large, but over time they can add up – taking up valuable disk space.
 AppTrap will help you ensure that those files are deleted when you remove an Application.

 - Start by downloading the latest version of AppTrap

 - After the download has completed, extract the contents of the .zip file and double-click AppTrap.prefPane

 - The System Preferences will open to the AppTrap section.
 Click the Start AppTrap button and place a check in the box labelled Start automatically on login.

 - If you’re using macOS Catalina (or later) proceed with step #6 below.
 If you’re using an earlier version of macOS, jump down to step #8.